This page was generated from examples/ConsNewKeynesianModel/KS-HARK-presentation.ipynb.

 [21]:

-T = 300 # <-- the length of the IRF
+T = 300 # Length of the IRF

-rho_Z = 0.8 # persistence of IRF shock
+rho_Z = 0.8 # Persistence of IRF shock

 dZ = 0.001 * Z_ss * rho_Z ** np.arange(T)